 Learn more about how the separation works in the Control Panel:

-For more information about templates, see the templates user guide.
+For more information about templates, see Feature: Template.

 The improved template workflow will not be available to all customers on Happy Valley release.
 For more information, see Availability on release.